schmidt-software/KeenWrite/USAGE.md

 # Introduction

-This document describes how to write documentation (technical or otherwise) using a one master copy and produce a variety of output formats, such as: HTML pages, PDFs, and EPUBs.
+This document describes how to write documentation (technical or otherwise) using a master copy for generating a variety of output formats, such as: HTML pages, PDFs, and EPUBs.
 What's more, the document provides an overview of how to use variables and--for the unintimidated--leverage the power of R, a programming language.

 # Software Requirements